Invariance Properties of Controlled Stochastic Nonlinear Systems under Information Constraints

 where $r_{\inv}(\tau,Q)$ is the minimal number of control inputs needed to achieve invariance of $Q$ on the time interval $[0,\tau]$ for arbitrary initial states in $Q$.
 It is relatively immediate to observe that the growth rate of $r_{\inv}(\tau,Q)$ is directly related to the rate of volume expansion for subsets of $Q$ under the evolution of the system.
 Indeed, the faster volume is expanded, the more coding regions, and hence different control inputs, are necessary to keep the whole volume inside $Q$.
 Since for every reasonable stabilization objective it is necessary to keep certain volumes bounded (or even shrink them to zero), the same ideas as used in the definition of invariance entropy should work universally for stabilization over discrete channels.
 This intuition was rigorously verified in a number of publications, including \cite{Col,CKa,CKN,DKa,Kaw,KDe}.

-In this paper, we demonstrate that such an approach is also applicable, by means of the machinery we develop, to stochastic systems and stochastic channels.
-Our criterion for stochastic stability is asymptotic mean stationary (AMS), introduced by Gray \& Kieffer \cite{GrayKieffer} and used in networked control in a number of publications \cite{YukselBasarBook,YukselAMSITArxiv,yuksel2016stability}.
-This concept is closely related to other criteria used in the literature, such as \emph{stability in probability} \cite{MatveevSavkin}, \emph{(unique) ergodicity} \cite{YukselBasarBook}, as well as another commonly used stability criterion: \emph{finite $m$-th moment stability} for various $m \in \N$ \cite{Minero,NairEvans,SahaiParts}.
+In this paper, we demonstrate that such an approach is also applicable, by means of the machinery we develop, to stochastic systems, stochastic channels, and to stochastic stability.
+Our criterion for stochastic stability is asymptotic mean stationarity (AMS), introduced by Gray \& Kieffer \cite{GrayKieffer} and used in networked control in a number of publications \cite{YukselBasarBook,YukselAMSITArxiv,yuksel2016stability}.
+This concept considerably weakens the notion of stationarity and is closely related to other criteria used in the literature, such as \emph{stability in probability} \cite{MatveevSavkin}, \emph{(unique) ergodicity} \cite{YukselBasarBook}, as well as another commonly used stability criterion: \emph{finite $m$-th moment stability} for various $m \in \N$ \cite{Minero,NairEvans,SahaiParts}.